-Although the bulk of our work lies in producing colour-accurate reproductions of flat artwork, we also photograph 3D sculptures and artefacts for artists and collectors.
+Although the bulk of our work lies in producing colour-accurate reproductions of flat artwork, we also photograph 3D sculptures and artefacts for artists, authors, galleries and collectors.
 Here are a few examples of our 3D and some other more unusual photographic work:

 Our Lady of Consolation and Child

 Figurine of the Virgin Mary with Child, 13" high, cast in bronze resin.
 Original sculpture in clay by Karen Bird (www.karenbirdsculptor.co.uk)

 Sculpture and sales of bronze casts in aid of Mary's Meals, providing emergency relief and daily school meals for children in Africa, Asia, Latin America and the Caribbean who would otherwise go hungry.